||11 months ago|

 So, at this step, you may have tried to extract images to serve it yourself, but the operation is only possible from a macOS system ('cause Apple emojis are present within the system font, and... gemoji is mainly using the "Apple's emoji character palette").

-Now that is said, you have some options :
+Now that is said, there are your options :

 git clone https://github.com/HorlogeSkynet/SgEExt.git